bbc/tams/docs/appnotes/0022-transform-architectures.md

 ## Transcode on Request

-This architecture sees transcode of media being triggered just-in-time when a consuming client attempts to read media segments in a format not currently available on-disk.
+This architecture sees transcode/transpackage of media being triggered just-in-time when a consuming client attempts to read media segments in a format not currently available on-disk.

 > [!NOTE]
 > This option likely requires deep integration into the TAMS Service due to the potential creation and removal of Media Object Instances.